Crime in Guyana: Robbery

 Armed robberies occur regularly, especially in businesses and shopping districts, especially in the capital Georgetown.
 Nationally, there were 512 robberies under arms during the period January to October 2012 (a 15% increase from 2011).

+Drug-related

+On 10 April 2025, a member of the Guyana Police Force, 31-year-old Sherman Ferguson, was arrested after being found in possession of approximately 34.6 kg (over 70 pounds) of suspected cannabis.
+The arrest occurred during an intelligence-led operation along the Linden-Soesdyke Highway.
+Police intercepted the vehicle near Hauraruni and discovered the drugs in the trunk, and Ferguson was taken into custody.

 By location

 Georgetown

 In Georgetown, high crime areas include Tiger Bay, Albouystown, Sophia, all of south Georgetown, Buxton and Agricola.
 Robberies are a daily occurrence in the Stabroek Market area.
 A number of assaults have taken place in the Botanic Gardens.

+Buxton

+On 4 April 2025, police responding to a domestic violence report in Buxton, East Coast Demerara, discovered 880 rounds of .22 ammunition at a residence on Library Road.
+The home belonged to a 26-year-old security officer, who was not present during the search.
+His 22-year-old wife, also a security officer, was at the scene.
+The ammunition was collected and processed by the Vigilance Police Station.